- 1 26 DIY Sore Knee Pain Treatments You Can Easily Do at Home

 - Acupressure, self-applied

 - Stop smoking

 My purpose is not to diagnose.
-That is the role for a medical professional.
-But the fact is that there is a lot you can do to help yourself, if you have good information.
+That is the role of a medical professional.
+But the fact is that there is a lot you can do to help yourself if you have useful information.
 Not every one of these treatments will work for you, and that is certainly not what I suggest.
-What this does do, is give you some resources to check on your own.
+What this does do is give you some resources to check on your own.

 We are not talking about making sushi here.
 These are the most basic things you can do when you feel soreness or swelling.

 It may seem obvious, but many of us diehard athletes think we can push through the pain.
 Trust your body!
 You are feeling pain, soreness, aching, and so on for a reason.
 There is a time to be a hero and a time to act wisely.